-- How to make dual color Line chart
+- How to make a dual-color Line chart

 - How to create a chart without a browser using PhantomJS

-This HOWTO guide has detailed instructions about how to use the PhantomJS tool to create your charts from the command line.
-PhantomJS is a Webkit based headless browser that runs from the command line.
-This means that you can use it to automate (via a scheduled task for example) the creation of charts for the purposes of making images of charts available for download to include in (for example) PDF documents.
-Note: This HOWTO guide is in the canvas section of the website but applies to SVG charts as well.
+HOWTOguide has detailed instructions about how to use the PhantomJS tool to create your charts from the command line.
+PhantomJS is a Webkit-based headless browser that runs from the command line.
+This means that you can use it to automate (via a scheduled task for example) the creation of images that can be made available to download for inclusion in, for example,

 - How to create a stacked and grouped Bar chart